explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 Move your right-hand pinky finger from the ; key over to the \\ key and back again.
 Press and hold the Shift key with your left-hand pinky finger and use your right-hand pinky finger to strike the same key, which gives you the | symbol.

 At first all of these infrequently-used symbols will probably slow down your total words per minute (wpm) in any typing speed test, but keep practicing and you'll soon be able to hit those keys confidently and accurately.
-Remember, you'll probably only need to use a few of them regularly, so they won't slow down your overall speed in a standard typing test or when you're keyboarding online.
+Remember, you'll probably only need to use a few of them regularly, so they won't slow down your overall speed in a standard typing test or when you're typing online.

 ---

-<a id="orgfafbb1a"></a>
+<a id="org38a5c66"></a>

 # Typing Lessons 15: The Delete and Backspace Keys